Embedding asymptotically expansive system: Background

 A topological extension is said to be \textbf{faithful} if the induced map between the sets of invariant probability measures is an homeomorphism.
 As any system has a principal faithful aperiodic extension (even zero-dimensional, see \cite{DHH}), the factor of a asymptotically $per$-expansive map is not necessarily asymptotically $per$-expansive, even when the entropy of measures is preserved and the extension is faithful.
 Thus asymptotically $per$-expansiveness is not preserved under principal faithful extensions.

-A topological extension $\pi:(Y,S)\rightarrow (X,T)$ is said to be \textbf{strongly faithful} if it is faithful and if for any integer $n$ we have $\pi(Per_n(Y,S))=Per_n(X,T)$.
+A topological extension $\pi:(Y,S)\rightarrow (X,T)$ is said to be \textbf{strongly faithful} if it is faithful and if it preserves periodic points, i.e. for any integer $n$ we have $\pi(Per_n(Y,S))=Per_n(X,T)$.
 In Subsection \ref{dd} we will show that a dynamical system with a principal strongly faithful asymptotically $per$-expansive extension is also asymptotically $per$-expansive.\\

-We say that a topological dynamical system is \textbf{asymptotically expansive} when it is both asymptotically $h$- and $per$-expansive.